Module 1: Introduction

 Social engineering professionals (white hat hackers) work for companies to prevent such exploitations by learning the methods that criminal hacker use and developing strategies to combat them.

-What Does the Social Engineering and Manipulation Training Course Cover?
+What Does this Social Engineering Course Cover?

-Our online Social Engineering and Manipulation course covers the methods that are used by criminals to exploit the human element of organizations, using the information to perform cyber attacks on the companies.
+Our online Social Engineering course covers the methods that are used by criminals to exploit the human element of organizations, using the information to perform cyber attacks on the companies.
 In the class, you will learn to execute the methods yourself, in a step-by-step manner.
 The purpose of this training is to prepare you to defend your organization against social engineering attacks, and to learn how to use these methods ethically to gather intelligence.

-In the Social Engineering and Manipulation class you will cover various topics, including introduction to social engineering, targeting, exploitation lifecycle, digital profile reduction, digital information gathering, psychology of social engineering, cold calling, elicitation, pretexting, post exploitation, bypassing physical security, binary evasion and other applicable subjects.
+In this Social Engineering and Manipulation class you will cover various topics, including introduction to social engineering, targeting, exploitation lifecycle, digital profile reduction, digital information gathering, psychology of social engineering, cold calling, elicitation, pretexting, post exploitation, bypassing physical security, binary evasion and other applicable subjects.

 The tools used in this training course include: